 Western blot is likely the most common biochemistry technique used to separate proteins.
 Things can often get messy though, with so many samples that require analysis scattered across multiple different projects.
-To better organize yourself, we’ve come up with the essentials of what you’ll need to accurately track and trace everything, from sample preparation to SDS-PAGE and membrane blotting.
+To help improve your organization, here are helpful tips when labeling your western blot and SDS-Page experiments.

 Samples for western blotting can originate from almost anywhere, from media used to grow cells to tissue or cells derived from an organism.
 Most often, these samples aren’t prepared immediately for analysis and need to be stored in deep-freeze conditions (-80°C/-112°F) for at least several days.
 If used immediately, these samples must still be incubated on ice in lysis buffer (-4°C/+25°F), which can contain detergents, like 3-((3-cholamidopropyl) dimethylammonio)-1-propanesulfonate (CHAPS) and Triton X-100.